-Information on Thai postpartum practices, why they are done and how to integrate them into your life.
+Information on Thai traditional postpartum practices, why they are still beneficial and how to integrate them into your modern life.

-Finally, I will stress the importance of mama's rest and nourishment so your support team has the tools necessary to help and rally others as well.
+Finally, I will stress the most important aspects of care so you and your support team have the tools necessary to make a successful postpartum village.

 Private lessons are available for 30-60 minute sessions at the beginner level.

 Join the mailing list if you are interested in group classes.